So you see that Investigation Time is much more than just free play.

 Even on busy days, I prioritise this session to reinforce the purpose and value of our play-based learning.

 Reflection Time begins with the Photographer and Reporter sharing their observations.
 The Photographer might present photos taken during investigations, sparking discussion on how their peers interacted with materials or tackled challenges.
-The Reporter recounts key moments or highlights from the day, encouraging students to share their own thoughts on what they noticed or learned.

 Reflection is where play-based learning truly comes to life.
 It helps children recognise that their play is important learning time, reinforces curriculum goals, and builds a sense of community as they share their insights.